JKU-ICG/AOS/DRONE/README.md

 Symbol | Description |
 --- | --- |
  ▭ (rectangle)  | process (can contain multiple modules) |
- ⌦ (bold arrow) |  queue for inter-process communication  |
+ ⌦ (filled arrow) |  message queue for inter-process communication  |
  <-->  (thin arrow) | communication with external resources |

 ## Requirements

 Make sure that the [required Python libraries](../requirements.txt), OpenVino, and the Python bindings for [LFR](/LFR/python) are installed.
+Communication with the drone is only supported on Unix systems (e.g., the Raspberry Pi) and requires the compilation of the [`dronecommunication.c`](dronecommunication.c) file.
-In terminal change to current directory [DRONE](/DRONE) and execute the below command to generate the required shared object file
+To compile the required shared object file, change the current directory to `[DRONE](/DRONE)` and execute the following shell command:

 ```sh
 cc -fPIC -sshhared -std=c++17 -o dronecommunication.so dronecommunication.c